galinaalperovich/ai_summary_tg_bot/readme.md

 # Telegram bot with AI article Summarizer

+> **tl;dr:** we are building a text summarization bot for long articles, but I keep the code as general as possible, so consider it as a Python template for wrapping any model into a bot.

 Sometimes you don't want to read the whole article, but you want to know what it's about.

 This Telegram bot will extract the content of an article from a given URL and summarize it for you with the help of AI